Table of Contents

 8. With the bracket in place, attach the CU.

 9. Tighten (finger) each Locking Screw into place to ensure the CU is securely attached.
 The CU may also be mounted to many surfaces with appropriate Unistrut hardware.

 Connecting Server Antenna(s)

 The CU has an N-type connector on the top of the unit for attaching an antenna.
-An omni-directional antenna is included with each CU, or a coax cable can be connected with a series of passive antennas attached.
+An Omni-directional antenna is included with each CU, or a coaxial cable can be connected with a series of passive antennas attached.

 Connecting NU and CU

 Each CU connects to the NU using two Ethernet cables (Cat5e or better).